Santa Maria in Ara Coeli: History

-The church is also thought to have replaced the auguraculum, the seat of the augurs.
+The church stands on the Arx, the northern of the two peaks of the Capitoline hill, at an elevation of c.
+48 m above sea level.
+In antiquity, this was the site of the Temple of Juno Moneta, but no remains of the temple have been certainly identified, and its precise location is a subject of debate.
+The ancient walls discovered in the cellars beneath the church appear to belong chiefly to shops and houses, and some scholars have argued that temple itself was situated in the garden to the southeast of the church, where other walls of tufa and concrete are visible.

 The foundation of the church was laid on the site of a Byzantine abbey mentioned in 574.
 Many buildings were built around the first church; in the upper part they gave rise to a cloister, while on the slopes of the hill a little quarter and a market grew up.
 Remains of these buildings - such as the little church of San Biagio de Mercato and the underlying "Insula Romana") - were discovered in the 1930s.

 At first the church followed the Greek rite, a sign of the power of the Byzantine exarch.
 Taken over by the papacy by the 9th century, the church was given first to the Benedictines, then, by papal bull to the Franciscans in 1249–1250; under the Franciscans it received its Romanesque-Gothic aspect.
 The arches that divide the nave from the aisles are supported on columns, no two precisely alike, scavenged from Roman ruins.